RDC client requirements for Terminal Services Web Access

 RDC 6.1 (6.0.6001) supports Remote Desktop Protocol 6.1.

-If you are experiencing this issue on a Windows Vista-based computer, you must have Windows Vista Service Pack 1 installed on your computer.
-For more information about Windows Vista Service Pack 1, see Microsoft Knowledge Base article 936330: What you should know before you install Windows Vista Service Pack 1
+If you're experiencing this issue on a Windows Vista-based computer, you must have Windows Vista Service Pack 1 installed on your computer.

-If you are experiencing this issue on a Windows XP-based computer, you must have Windows XP Service Pack 3 or RDC 6.1 installed on your computer.
+If you're experiencing this issue on a Windows XP-based computer, you must have Windows XP Service Pack 3 or RDC 6.1 installed on your computer.

 Information for administrators

-When users try to connect to TS Web Access from a computer that has an earlier version of the RDC client installed, they will receive an error message that includes a URL.
+When users try to connect to TS Web Access from a computer that has an earlier version of the RDC client installed, they'll receive an error message that includes a URL.
 This URL points the user to a webpage where they can find more information.

 Currently, the URL that is included in the error message points to this Knowledge Base article.
 However, you can change the URL that is included in the error message.
 To modify the URL, use one of the following methods.

-Expand the server name, expand Sites, expand Default Web Site, and then click TS.
+Expand the server name, expand Sites > Default Web Site, and then select TS.

 By default, TS Web Access is installed in the default website.